Go back

 Harned Hall, pictured top middle, is the only building still standing from this aerial image circa 1935.

-The University began as Austin Peay Normal School when it was created as a two-year junior college and teacher-training institution by Act of the General Assembly of 1927 and named in honor of Gov. Austin Peay, who was serving his third term in office when the school was established.
+The university began as Austin Peay Normal School when it was created as a two-year junior college and teacher-training institution by Act of the General Assembly of 1927 and named in honor of Gov. Austin Peay, who was serving his third term in office when the school was established.
 In 1939, the state board of education authorized the school to inaugurate a curriculum leading to the Bachelor of Science degree.
 The degree was first conferred on the graduating class at the 1942 Spring Commencement.
 By Act of the Tennessee Legislature of Feb.
 4, 1943, the name of the school was changed to Austin Peay State College.
 In 1951, the state board authorized the College to confer the Bachelor of Arts degree and, in 1952, to offer graduate study leading to a Master of Arts in Education.
 It evolved over the decades into a college before eventually becoming a university in 1967.
-Today, Austin Peay has transformed into a major regional provider of higher education, with the University now offering two doctoral degrees – a Doctor in Education (Ed.D.) in educational leadership and a Doctor of Psychology (Psy.D.) in counseling psychology.
+Today, Austin Peay has transformed into a major regional provider of higher education, with the university offering two doctoral degrees – a Doctor in Education (Ed.D.) in educational leadership and a Doctor of Psychology (Psy.D.) in counseling psychology.

 During its history, 11 presidents and four acting presidents have served the institution: